 Now because I don’t know any website about gardening, I can just simply put the keyword “gardening” into Google search, and I can choose from any of the top-ranking competitors.

-And I have chosen this one because if I would create a gardening website, then it would be structured like this, Therefore I found this website as a great competitor and starting point to find main topics.
+And I have chosen Miracle Gro because if I would create a gardening website, then it would be structured like this, Therefore I found this website as a great competitor and starting point to find main topics.

 Anyway, now when I have the competitor website, I can plug it into SE Ranking competitive research tool, select my target location and hit analyze.
 Of course, you can also use different SEO tools to do that.